Omega-3 Foods: 10 Foods With High Levels of Omega-3

 Although we have been told for decades that all saturated fats are bad for us, science now supports that that is not the case.

-C15:0, an odd-chain saturated fatty acid, was recently discovered as being essential for our health.
-It is important to note that an essential fatty acid is one that our bodies cannot make and thus, we must get from our diet.
-This discovery was published in Nature Scientific Reports in 2020 and makes C15:0 the first essential fatty acid to be discovered since the omegas, 90 years earlier.
+C15:0, an odd-chain saturated fatty acid, was recently discovered to be essential for the health of our cells and our overall health.
+It is important to note that an essential fatty acid is one that our bodies cannot make and, thus, we must get from our diet.
+The initial discovery was published in Nature Scientific Reports in 2020 and makes C15:0 the first essential fatty acid to be discovered since the omegas 90 years earlier.
+Since that time, the number of peer-reviewed publications supporting the benefits of C15:0 has grown considerably.

 How C15:0 Was Discovered

-Like the omegas, a husband and wife research team also discovered C15:0.
-While studying longevity in two populations of bottlenose dolphins, research revealed that one population of the animals had significantly lower occurrences of age-related illness.
-This population of dolphins had access to fish that contained C15:0, which led the researchers to dive into the benefits of including this fatty acid in humans.
+Like the omegas, a husband and wife research team also discovered the benefits of C15:0.
+Interestingly, the initial discovery was made while studying longevity in two populations of bottlenose dolphins.
+The scientists found that when comparing populations of long-lived dolphins, one population had significantly lower occurrences of age-related illness.
+The population of dolphins with fewer chronic diseases had access to fish that contained higher levels of C15:0, which led the researchers to want to learn more about C15:0 and its benefits to both dolphins and humans.

 They furthered their research and discovered that, like bottlenose dolphins, C15:0 was also beneficial and absolutely necessary for the protection and longevity of human cells.

-Further, higher levels of C15:0 has been associated with healthy cholesterol and triglyceride levels and improved heart health.*
+Further, higher levels of C15:0 have been shown to improve cholesterol levels, decrease LDL, and improve heart health.*

 Elevate your cells.
 Elevate your self.